• OUR LADY of CZĘSTOCHOWA: st Sigismund parish church, Słomczyn, Poland; source: own collectionOUR LADY of CZĘSTOCHOWA

 details of death

-In 1920, for three months took part — as a student of the King Vladislav IV Gymnasium voluntarily joined the Polish Army — in Polish–Russian War 1919‐1920: served in the artillery of the Polish Army and took part in the Polish counter–offensive, started by the Polish triumph in the Battle of Warsaw in 08.1920 (rightly called the „Miracle on the Vistula”), fighting between Modlin and Luninets in Belarus, driving out the Russian invader.
-Luninets (formerly Pinsk) was captured on c.
-30.09.1939 by the 18th Infantry Division, which launched a counterattack after a successful defense in the Battle of Wkra on 14‐18.08.1920.
+In 1920, voluntarily joined the Polish Army and for three months took part — as a student of the King Vladislav IV Gymnasium in Warsaw — in Polish–Russian War 1919‐1920: served in the artillery of the Polish Army and took part in the Polish counter–offensive, started by the Polish triumph in the Battle of Warsaw in 08.1920 (rightly called the „Miracle on the Vistula”), fighting between Modlin and Luninets in Belarus, driving out the Russian invader.
+Luninets was captured on c.
+30.09.1939 (right after capturing Pinsk) by the 18th Infantry Division, which launched a counterattack after a successful defense in the Battle of Wkra on 14‐18.08.1920.

 On 01.01.1939 made chaplain of the Polish Army reserve.